whalelinguni/AnnoyingContext7Zip/README.md

 - Added menu option to 'compress' directories with the 0 compress storage option.
 - I was sick of changing the GUI back and forth.
+- However it's irritating to use.
+I should not have used powershell.

 ## Synopsis